brBart/cart/readme.md

 $cart = $user->createCart('My Cart');
 ```

 With that `CartModel` instance, you can do more.
-You can add, remove, update product IDs (SKUs), names, attributes, quantity and unit prices.
+You can add, remove, update product IDs (SKUs), names, details, quantity and unit prices.

 # Adding items to Cart
 Let's add our first item.
 It's going to be a `Skirt`, costing `15.00` (no currency involved), `5` of them, and the `material` attribute is set to `Cotton`.